mohildemann/PIG_Project/README.md

 Proposed selections for testing the toolbox, as the total running time takes 4-8 hours, depending on the used hardware:
 1. Lower amount of points: Bird-IDs 1750 and 1751.
 These owls are a couple.
 Estimated computation time: 2-4 minutes, depending on the used hardware.
 2. Higher amount of points: Bird-IDs 3892 and 3893.
 These owls are a couple.
 Estimated computation time: 6-10 minutes, depending on the used hardware.
+3. Single bird with several seasons: Bird-ID 3897.
+Estimated computation time: 8-14 minutes, depending on the used hardware.

 Methodology:
 1. Segregate the data of all birds.